-- (1) This section applies to an inspector who enters a place. - (2) However, if an inspector enters a place to get the occupier's consent to enter a place, this section applies to the inspector only if the consent is given or the entry is otherwise authorised. - (3) For monitoring and enforcing compliance with this Act, the inspector may- - (a) search any part of the place; or - (b) inspect, measure, test, photograph or film any part of the place or anything at the place; or - (c) take a thing, or a sample of or from a thing, at the place for analysis or testing; or - (d) copy a document at the place; or - (e) make inquiries or conduct surveys and tests to assess- - (i) the degree of electrical risk to persons or property existing at the place; or - (ii) standards of electrical safety existing at the place; or - (f) inquire into the circumstances and probable causes of any serious electrical incident or dangerous electrical event at the place; or
+- (1) This section applies to an inspector who enters a place, other than an inspector who enters a place under section 137(1)(e) if the place is not a workplace under the control of a person who has an electrical safety obligation under this Act. - (2) However, if an inspector enters a place to get the occupier's consent to enter a place, this section applies to the inspector only if the consent is given or the entry is otherwise authorised.

-- (g) take into or onto the place any persons, equipment and materials the inspector reasonably requires for exercising a power under this part; or - (h) require a person at the place to give the inspector reasonable help to exercise the inspector's powers under paragraphs (a) to (f); or - (i) require a person at the place to answer questions by the inspector to help the inspector ascertain whether this Act is being or has been complied with. - (4) When making a requirement mentioned in subsection (3)(h) or (i), the authorised officer must warn the person it is an offence to fail to comply with the requirement, unless the person has a reasonable excuse. - (5) A person given a requirement under subsection (3)(h) or (i) must comply with the requirement, unless the person has a reasonable excuse. - (6) It is a reasonable excuse for the person to fail to comply with the requirement that complying with the requirement might tend to incriminate the person. - (7) A reasonable excuse does not include a matter of mere convenience.
+- (3) For monitoring and enforcing compliance with this Act, the inspector may- - (a) search any part of the place; or - (b) inspect, measure, test, photograph or film any part of the place or anything at the place; or - (c) take a thing, or a sample of or from a thing, at the place for analysis or testing; or - (d) copy a document at the place; or - (e) make inquiries or conduct surveys and tests to assess- - (i) the degree of electrical risk to persons or property existing at the place; or - (ii) standards of electrical safety existing at the place; or - (f) inquire into the circumstances and probable causes of any serious electrical incident or dangerous electrical event at the place; or - (g) take into or onto the place any persons, equipment and materials the inspector reasonably requires for exercising a power under this part; or - (h) require a person at the place to give the inspector reasonable help to exercise the inspector's powers under paragraphs (a) to (f); or - (i) require a person at the place to answer questions by the inspector to help the inspector ascertain whether this Act is being or has been complied with. - (4) When making a requirement mentioned in subsection (3)(h) or (i), the authorised officer must warn the person it is an offence to fail to comply with the requirement, unless the person has a reasonable excuse. - (5) A person given a requirement under subsection (3)(h) or (i) must comply with the requirement, unless the person has a reasonable excuse.